jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 https://jonathanclare.github.io/react-map/
 * Waiting for JavaScript framework winner - plumped for react
 * Built in order to learn React / ES6
-* Generate DEMs using googles ElevationService - store points as raster class and render using HTML5 - add generated hHTML5 canvas as new layer to Google maps
+* Generate DEMs using googles ElevationService - store points as raster class and render using HTML5 Canvas - add canvas as new layer to Google maps
 * Add algorithms for deriving new layers from Raster Class - aspect, slope, hillshade

 #### Quinta de Vodra
 http://quintadevodra.com/
 * My partners parents Farm in Portugal
 * Minimalist responsive site that could be updated with basic knowledge of HTML
-* Set up google account and redirect of URLs and Email,  plus masses of documentation so client could update everything themselves
+* Set up google account and redirect of URLs and Email, plus masses of documentation so they could update everything themselves

 #### Snow scotland
 http://jonathanclare.github.io/ski.html